Degnel/AI-Summit-Biasbusters/backend/README.md

 This backend is based on RealTimeSTT, a super fast real time speech to text based on Fast-Whisper.
 Thank you to KoljaB for providing amazing library.

 The main backend file is backend/stt_2.py, all older versions are available in the 'exploration' direectory.
+The file depends on 'llm.py' for the llm management and 'redis_client'.
 In order to run this project, you need to setup a VM on Scaleway.
 To do so, follow the tutorial on their website.
 Once done, connect to your VM and create a venv.
 Run
 ```